 Mobile Banking Takes Off in Nigeria

-STANFORD GRADUATE SCHOOL OF BUSINESS — When he graduated from the Stanford Graduate School of Business with an MBA in 2005, Nigerian-born Tayo Oviosu said advice from the business world in his home country was loud and clear—"don't come back."
+When he graduated from Stanford GSB with an MBA in 2005, Nigerian-born Tayo Oviosu said advice from the business world in his home country was loud and clear — “don’t come back.”

 At that time, he explained, “Nigeria was still about who you knew, and people did not yet properly value experience from abroad.”

 That opinion has now changed, he said, and he’s one of many Nigerians coming home to address opportunities.
 He is betting that the fast-growing ranks of mobile phone users will make Africa’s most populous nation “the next frontier” for the mobile payments industry.

 Oviosu, MBA ‘05, and fellow Stanford GSB alum and company cofounder Jay Alabraba, MBA ‘07, launched mobile payments business Pagatech in Lagos in 2009.
 The business officially opened in early 2011 after receiving approval from the Central Bank of Nigeria.

 Paga now employs 68 and has more than 42,000 Nigerian customers who can transfer money, purchase airtime credit, and pay bills with their cell phones using the system.
 Investors in the company include Timothy Draper, founder of global venture capital firm Draper Fisher Jurvetson; Lagos-based Alitheia Capital; and Goodwell West Africa, a microfinance investment vehicle co-managed by investment manager Goodwell Investments of the Netherlands.